l337Rooster/Korean-language-parser/README.md

 The parsing process has 4 stages, explained in further detail below:
 1. Pass the input string throught the Khaiii morhpeme analyzer to get a list of the individual parts-of-speech it contains
 2. Apply a series of mappings to that morpheme list that distinguish and provide more detail about specific morphemes and morhpeme patterns
-3. Pass the mapped morhpeme list through one of two available phrase parsers to get a nested parse-tree of phrase structures in the input
+3. Pass the mapped morpheme list through one of two available phrase parsers to get a nested parse-tree of phrase structures in the input
 4. Apply an annotation pass to the parse-tree, adding descriptive detail, definitions, references, re-labelings, and so on for a more useful display